 A Wok Skillet large enough to prepare a family meal without overcrowding your stovetop.
-The carbon steel construction allows the wok to quickly come to temperature and distributes the heat evenly.
+The iron construction allows the wok to quickly come to temperature and distributes the heat evenly.
 The beautiful vented glass lid seals in liquids, prevents splatters and allows you to see your food when cooking.
-The long handle and helper handle make the wok easy to maneuver when preparing stir-fry, one-pot dishes and pan frying.
+The long handle and helper handle make the wok easy to maneuver when preparing stir-fry, one-pot dishes and pan-frying.

 - Durable iron construction.

 - Generous-sized flat cooking surface that doesn’t overcrowd your stovetop.